valhareym/MHTR/README.md

 * **Liability:** The software is provided "as is," without warranty of any kind.
 By contributing to or using ScribbleSense, you agree to abide by the terms of the MIT License.

+Thank you for being a part of the ScribbleSense community!